code-mattclaffey/performance-kit/10-woff2/readme.md

 ![Browser Support Woff2](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/10-woff2/screenshots/woff2.png)

 ## Implementation
-We need to remove the ttf preload.
-The next task would be to move our LoadFont Javascript to the head of the page.
+We need to remove the ttf preload for our logo unless we decide whether to use woff only but I am happy to not preload this asset now that we are loading a smaller font.

 We are using some code that the [filamentgroup](https://github.com/filamentgroup/woff2-feature-test/blob/master/woff2.js) made to check if woff2 is supported in the browser.